jimhester/dotfiles/colemak/README.markdown

 # Notes
+Found from tuxjay, see link below.

-I call this the "give me h, j, k and l back but don't screw around with much else" mapping.
+He calls this the "give me h, j, k and l back but don't screw around with much else" mapping.
 Most keys are in their colemak positions, few are in qwerty and only one is in neither.
+I like it!

 ## Keys in qwerty position
  * h, j, k, l - colemak h, n, e and i: movement.